-In addition to excellent classroom facilities for the academic subjects and a 550 seat auditorium for performances, the school offers first rate equipment in spaces especially designed for a study of the arts.
+In addition to a 550 seat auditorium for performances, the school offers first rate equipment in spaces especially designed for a study of the arts.

 We have two dance studios with barres and mirrored walls.
-For visual arts students, we have a printmaking shop, a photography room and three spacious studios for drawing, painting and sculpture as well as unlimited wall space for exhibitions.
-The music complex includes a listening lab, an electronic piano lab, small practice rooms and separate rooms for vocal, string and wind instruction.
-For drama students, we provide a small studio theatre and large open spaces for acting instruction and practice.
+We have a photography room and four spacious studios for art making.
+Music hosts a listening lab, an electronic piano lab, small practice rooms and separate rooms for vocal, string and wind instruction.
+Drama students have access to a small studio theatre and large open spaces for acting instruction and practice.

 We support our students with an extensive collection of learning resources.
 The Elizabeth Downie media library provides books, periodicals, CDs, DVDs, musical scores, Internet access and specialized electronic databases for all subject areas.
 It houses a cross-curricular lab of 45 networked computers.